openpathsampling/openpathsampling/docs/guides/transitions_and_networks.rst

 The analysis network is determined by the list of all state pairs that represent the transitions you're studying.
-It is contained in the `network.transitions` dictionary, which has keys of tuples in the form `(stateA, stateB)` with values of the `Transition` object that describes the
+It is contained in the :class:`network.transitions <.TransitionNetwork.transitions>` dictionary, which has keys of tuples in the form ``(stateA, stateB)`` with values of the :class:`.Transition` object that describes the :math:`A\to B` transition.
-$A\to B$ transition.
-During analysis calculations, you will often perform the analysis on the sampling network, but copy the results of that analysis to the transition network using `analysis_transition.copy_analysis_from(sampling_transition)`.
-For example, in MSTIS, you only run one crossing probability analysis per state (per sampling transition), but this is used to link to all the specific state-to-state transitions in the analysis network.
+During analysis calculations, you will often perform the analysis on the sampling network, but copy the results of that analysis to the transition network using :meth:`analysis_transition.copy_analysis_from(sampling_transition)
+<.Transition.copy_analysis_from>`.
+For example, in MSTIS, you only run one
+crossing probability analysis per state (per sampling transition), but this is used to link to all the specific state-to-state transitions in the analysis network.

 Examples of Networks and Transitions
 ====================================